ronancpl/HeavenMS/README.md

 * Opening "lolwut.exe", use Fraysa's method.

 Important: should the client be refused a connection to the game server, it may be because of firewall issues.
 Head to the end of this file to proceed in allowing this connection through the computer's firewall.
 Alternatively, one can deactivate the firewall and try opening the client again.

 ---
+### Creating an account and logging in the game

+By default, the server source is set to allow AUTO-REGISTERING.
+This means that, by simply typing in a "Login ID" and a "Password", you're able to create a new account.

+After creating a character, experiment typing in all-chat "@commands".
+This will display all available commands for the current GM level your character has.

+To change a character's GM level, make sure that character is not logged in, then:

+* Open MySQL Query Browser;
+* Double-click "heavenms" schema;
+* Double click "characters" table;
+* Execute the selected query;
+* Mark "Edit" flag on the MySQL Query Browser UI screen;
+* Locate your character's row on the displayed ResultSet;
+* Edit your character's GM level;
+* Hit APPLY CHANGES.

+---
 ### Some notes about WZ/WZ.XML EDITING